abekek/SAT-Vocabulary-Telegram-Bot/README.md

-# sat_vocabulary_bot
+# SAT-Vocabulary-Telegram-Bot
-Telegram bot, which will help users to learn new words
+Telegram bot, which will help users to learn new words through quizes.